 Students are expected to leave school at dismissal time, unless they are attending an after school program.
 No supervision is provided after school.
-Parents are to meet students in front of the school or at their classroom doors.
-As a reminder, campus remains closed from 2:30 to 4:00.
+As a reminder, campus remains closed from 2:30 to 6:00.

 Appointments

 In order to avoid missing valuable class time, we ask that you make medical, dental, and other appointments after school hours, on staff development days, or on Wednesday shortened days when possible.